 You are welcome to leave your request on the Booking Health website.
 Our employee will contact you, consult, and answer all questions about the treatment of ligament and ankle injuries.
 We will take care of the organization of your trip abroad.
 We will provide the following benefits for you:

 - We will select the best German hospital, whose doctors specialize in the surgical treatment of ankle sprains and achieve the best results.

 - We will help overcome the language barrier and establish communication with the doctor of the German hospital.

-- The waiting time for the treatment of your ankle injury will be reduced and you will receive medical care on the most suitable dates.
+- The waiting time for the treatment of your ankle injury will be reduced, and you will receive medical care on the most suitable dates.

-- Our specialists will solve any organizational issues: paperwork, transfer from the airport to the German hospital and back, hotel booking, interpreting services.
+- Our specialists will solve any organizational issues: paperwork, transfer from the airport to the German hospital and back, hotel booking, and interpreting services.